Pug Lifespan

 Life Stages

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Pugs have particular requirements based on their small size, heavy shedding level, and genetic predispositions to brachycephalic syndrome and eye problems.
+Pugs bring a small build, a heavy shedding pattern, and breed-specific health risk around brachycephalic syndrome and eye problems — each of those shifts routine care in a different direction.

 Senior Care